theresamclaird/atomic/README.md

 Atomic is a React component library consisting of

 - Atoms: Simple React components
-- Molecules: More components components built from atoms
+- Molecules: More complex components built from atoms
 - Modules: JavaScript modules
 - Themes: All components within Atomic are themed using Styled System